jg2012melo11-spec/Dark-aura-BR-/README.md

 end

 -- ============================================
--- 4. SISTEMA DE HIGHLIGHT
+-- 5. SISTEMA DE HIGHLIGHT
 -- ============================================

--- Aplicar highlight em um jogador local function ApplyHighlight(Player)
+local function ApplyHighlight(Player)
     if not Settings.PlayerHighlight then return end
     if not IsValidPlayer(Player) then return end